 This calendar is important because it provides a broad view of the month.
 It might look like a minefield, or it may help you realize that there are plenty of days with not a lot happening.
 Try it: Once you see your calendar laid out, ask yourself if the decision you made (lose, maintain or gain) is viable.
 Be honest and let yourself off the hook if you decide you need to live a little this year and that a small gain is an acceptable trade-off for the fun and lessened stress you'll have.

 No matter what happens, weigh in weekly.
 Regardless of your decision about the weight, you need the feedback, to stay in touch with what's going on.
 Otherwise, you may blow it out of proportion and throw in the towel because you've made it worse in your head than it actually is.
 This can keep a two-pound gain from turning into a five-pound gain.

 During difficult times, many of us have a tendency to move away from the plan.
 That's precisely the opposite of what you should do.
 Protect following the plan fiercely, make it a priority in a positive, self-renewing way.

 If you attend meetings, don't skip them to finish holiday projects or attend a social event.
 Stand tough and refuse to miss even one.
 But remain flexible.
 Maybe you'll need to find a different meeting that's more convenient that week, or even attend more than one to help you with your resolve.
-If you follow the plan online, take the time to talk to fellow members on the Message Boards, read articles and use the online tools regularly.
+If you follow the plan online, take the time to talk to fellow members in the Community section or on social media, read articles and use the online tools regularly.